-The inaugural Young Professional Women’s (YPW) Symposium on Leadership takes place at the YWCA in Toronto on May 3rd, and brings together senior and emerging leaders in support of women’s professional advancement.
+The inaugural Young Professional Women’s (YPW) Symposium on Leadership took place at the YWCA in Toronto on May 3rd, and brought together senior and emerging leaders in support of women’s professional advancement.
 Spearheading the event is Ruby Latif, entrepreneur and CEO of Milieu Strategy and Consulting Inc., and her team of 20 young professional women.
 Special guest speakers include Mayor John Tory, the Hon.
 Harinder Malhi, Ontario Minister of the Status of Women and Professor Wendy Cukier, founder and director of Ryerson University’s Diversity Institute.

 Through research and consultations with young professional women in a variety of industries, Latif recognized the gap that exists in current career programming that fails to address the needs and concerns of young professionals and entrepreneurs including those from diverse backgrounds seeking to enter or advance in the Canadian workplace.
 She notes, “I have had similar experiences, and many of the young professional women attending today’s event have as well.
 A recurring theme in our preliminary consultation with diverse young professionals was the need for advice on leadership, mentorship and access to networks to help navigate the unspoken rules and pathways to success.
 Our intent for this event is to explore what young professional women need and what they can offer each other.
 This event will allow these young women to network with other established and ambitious women, help them become successful in their careers, take on new challenges, and develop new skills.”